Average Reading Time: 4 minutes and 33 seconds

 Chasing The Rabbit (The 12 Minute Workout)

-Exercise Strategy #1: Nasal Breathing
+Exercise Strategy #1: Nose Breathing

-Nasal breathing is a more natural way to breathe, but requires much practice to master.
+Nose breathing is a more natural way to breathe, but requires much practice to master.
 The ancient Central American Mail Runners were said to run with rocks or water in their mouths.
 Try this and you will quickly see that it is impossible to do unless you breathe only through the nose.
-Nasal breathing drives air into the lower lobes of the lungs more efficiently where it activates calming nerve receptors, and a wealth of vascularized lung alveoli that max out respiratory efficiency.
+Nose breathing drives air into the lower lobes of the lungs more efficiently where it activates calming nerve receptors, and a wealth of vascularized lung alveoli that max out respiratory efficiency.
 (1) In the long run it makes exercise easier and healthier.